Home

 I earned my Master’s degree in Nuclear Engineering with an emphasis on instrumentation from the University of New Mexico in May 2015.
 I earned my Bachelor’s degree in Mechanical Engineering and Physics from California State University: Chico in May 2013.

-I have many hobbies outside of my career, including rock climbing, distance running, backpacking, hiking, swimming, homebrewing, and cooking.
-I do all of these things with my fiance, Jon Garich, and our dog, Dr. Leonard “Bones” McCoy Heffern.
+I have many hobbies outside of my career, including rock climbing, distance running, backpacking, hiking, swimming, homebrewing, gardening, and cooking.
+I do all of these things with my husband, Jon, and our dog, Dr. Bones.

 I am always up for public outreach and other opportunities, please feel free to contact me.